Ecotourism in Thailand

 Though the tourism boom has been great for Thailand's economy, it has had many negative effects on Thai culture and natural resources.
 These problems, which range from water pollution to sex tourism to the transformation of hill-tribe villages into virtual theme parks, are difficult to rein in.
 The good news is that a growing number of tour operators and hotel proprietors are addressing these issues, and are therefore worthy of your support.

 Though the worldwide eco trend is catching on in Thailand, truly eco-friendly companies are still thin on the ground.
 Many businesses describe themselves as "eco," so ask some tough questions about what the company does to preserve the environment and help local communities before you book.
 And as always, don't be afraid to shop around.
 Your critical eye will help raise standards.
 Here are a few questions you might ask.

 Accommodations: Ask whether the hotel or resort is energy efficient.
 Does it use alternative power sources?
 What steps does it take to conserve water and reduce waste?
+If it's a beach hotel, how does it handle sewage?
 Does it recycle?
 Is the building made with any natural or recycled materials?
 Does it employ members of the local community?
 Does it contribute any percentage of profits to health, education, or wildlife preservation initiatives?

 Elephant Treks: It's important to find out how tour operators treat their elephants.
 You might ask how many hours a day the elephants work, and whether you'll be riding in the afternoon heat, or resting until it's cooler.

 Hill-Tribe Tours and Other Expeditions: How much the operator knows about the village or wilderness area you'll be visiting is often telling, so ask for details.
 Also, does the operator work with any NGOs or other interest groups to protect the culture and/or the environment?